Making use of text data, tables and digitizing

 - Add vertices to features

 - Save your edits

-Open up a new project in QGIS and add in those photos points (instead of loading a shapefile from the L:\ drive, you are loading a KMZ file from your K:\ drive
+Open up a new project in QGIS and add KML file from the L:\ drive (e.g. PG_photos.kml), or you can load a KMZ file from your K:\ drive) if you have any.

-Once that is loaded use the QucikMapServices to add a webmap base layers below the points to give geographical reference to your data.
+Once that is loaded, use the QuickMapServices plugin to add a webmap base layer below the points to give geographical reference to your data.

-Question 5: Submit (email) a screenshot of the geotagged photo points with the base map to your TA for review.
-You can use the snippet tool on osmotar (or something similar on you own computer).
+Question 5 (1 mark – see distribution below): Include a screenshot of your KML/KMZ file (0.5 mark) with the base map (0.5 marks) in your write-up.
+You can use the snipping tool (or something similar on you own computer).

 Assignment #2 – 5% due in two weeks (the week of Oct.2)